Bhadra Wildlife Sanctuary and National park in India

 Muthodi and Lakkavalli are the two main regions that fall in this Sanctuary.
 This Indian forest first received sanctuary status in 1951 from the Mysore Government as the Jagara Valley Wildlife Sanctuary, and it was later reconstituted and renamed Bhadra Wildlife Sanctuary in 1974.
 Thus, Bhadra Wildlife Sanctuary is also known as Muthodi Forest.

-Bhadra Wildlife Sanctuary and National Park in India
+Bhadra Wildlife Sanctuary and Tiger Reserve in India

 My Experience at Bhadra National Park